WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 This command is used by the platform to provision/enumerate/delete bio enrollments in the authenticator.
 It is part of the authenticator API and is new to CTAP2.1.

-Authenticator MUST? return true in getInfo.option.bioEnroll when platform makes authenticatorGetInfo request to authenticator (fact check this)
+Authenticator must return ```bioEnroll: true``` in options object field, when platform makes authenticatorGetInfo request to authenticator.
+See [authenticatorGetInfo](https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/stefan-auth/AuthenticatorGetInfo.md) section.
 You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md